 Active military personnel should be advised that we have an up-to-date Memo of Understanding (MOU) on file with the Department of Defense and process benefits for all branches of the military.
+Military TA Tuition & Refund Policy here.
 Contact is the SCO as noted above.